WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 }

 ```
 in your masterscript (just after the beginning).
-This piece of code will automatically detect whether you're operating on Windows or Linux/MacOS, therefore it will set a peroper file path.
+This piece of code will automatically detect whether you're operating on Windows or Linux/MacOS, as a result it will set a peroper file path.
 I know we haven't created any masterscripts yet, this is the only step you're supposed to fulfill later.
 Don't worry, I will remind you to do it.

 Since we have the framework of our Malaria Classifier project, we can move on to developing our packages now.